Linux Containers

 Host

-We strongly recommend that you use Red Hat® Enterprise Linux (RHEL) 7 or CentOS 7 as your server’s LXC host.
+We strongly recommend that you use Red Hat® Enterprise Linux® (RHEL) 7 or CentOS 7 as your server’s LXC host.
 This configuration ensures the best compatibility with cPanel & WHM.
 While other Linux distributions may work, they require that the system administrator perform additional steps that we do not support.

 Guest

-We strongly recommend that your LXC containers use CentOS 6 or RHEL 6 as a guest.
 A CentOS 7 or an RHEL 7 installation require additional steps to use as a guest.

 Privileged vs unprivileged containers